globulion/globulion.github.io/cv.md

 <strong>Brain Korea 21 Scholarship Award</strong>, Korean Government, Seoul, South Korea.
 <br>
-This scholarship award allowed me to go for 1 month research visit to University of Texas at Austin and collaborate with Lauren J. Webb on the topic of molecular dynamics simulations and IR spectra calculations of the IR probes at protein interfaces.
+This scholarship award allowed me to go for 1 month research visit to University of Texas at Austin and collaborate with Prof. Dr. Lauren J. Webb on the topic of molecular dynamics simulations and IR spectra calculations of the IR probes at protein interfaces.
 </p>